 Become a self-expert.
 The job you dread gives you plenty of opportunities to discover who you are.
 As you discover things you crave, factors you currently enjoy, and what you can’t stand about your present job, write them down.
+If you’re feeling really negative about your job, career counselling can be a great help so you might want to consider that as an option.
 Keep an ongoing journal of this information.
 The better you understand yourself, the more you’ll know what kind of work environment you’ll best thrive in, and you can set a long-term goal to change companies or careers.
 Knowing who you are is a crucial step to making the maximum impact with your life.
 When you discover what lights you up and the natural strengths you have, you’ll be closer to knowing what type of work environment you’ll shine in.

 You’ll find the most fulfillment in a career that fits your personality and allows you to leverage your unique strengths and do work you love.
+You’ll always find some aspects of every job stressful, and you can always see a counselor if it gets on top of you, but if the end result is one you have passion for, it will still bring you joy.
 It’s impossible to find work you love if you don’t know what you love in the first place.
 Make it your mission to discover who you are!

 Once you understand your natural strengths, capitalize on them.
 Even if this job isn’t one you picture yourself at long-term, there may be areas of your current company you could enjoy being a part of.
 Do you enjoy event planning?
 Throw together an awesome company party.
 Are you friendly and great with the public?
 Offer to be involved with public relations for the business.
 The key is to volunteer to be part of something that can help you develop your strengths even further, and then crush it.
 By doing an awesome job with a special project you enjoy, you’ll be spending at least part of your work days doing something that excites you.
 Also, by taking initiative and doing excellent work, future opportunities may arise for you to do more of those projects.